Do Not Disturb the Family Peace

 Kicked Out of the Garden

-Customizable versions of daily and weekly charts, Do Not Disturb the Family Peace and tickets in PDF form available for purchase for 99 cents each.
-Scroll down to each explanation for details.
+Customizable versions of daily and weekly charts, Do Not Disturb the Family Peace and tickets in PDF or laminate form available for purchase through the store.

 Charts give a highly structured framework for corrective discipline delivery—and are especially beneficial to rehabilitation High Misbehavior children.
 Charts, like Strikes, are a variation on Tickets.